 I LOVE the Christmas season; It gives me strong Christmassy vibes at the first sign of a snowflake.
 The magic, the smells, the family time, and the joy it brings the kids.
 Having said that, I also find it to be a stressful time.
 Like many moms, I feel the burden from the most wonderful time of the year.

 This is the first year that I have considered Elf on the Shelf.
 My daughter is now at an age where she’ll hear stories from classmates about the shenanigans their Elves are getting into.
-As an Elf newbie, I am starting to consider whether this relatively new tradition I want to bring to my family.
+As an Elf newbie, I am considering whether I want to bring this relatively new tradition to my family.
 I just don’t know if I’m one of those families—an Elf family.

-This time of year, my sanity hangs on like a heavy Christmas ornament on a very floppy tree branch.
+This time of year, my sanity hangs like a heavy Christmas ornament on a floppy tree branch.
 The season is labor-intensive and stressful, and busy.
 You’re probably thinking I’m the Grinch.
-Maybe, just maybe, I’m a busy mom who isn’t sure I can manage Elf On The Shelf.
+Maybe, just maybe, I’m a busy mom who isn’t sure I can manage Elf on the Shelf.
 Even though I want to, I just don’t know whether I can take on another daily task that involves creativity, props, and another item on the to-do list.
 To Elf or not to Elf, that is the question.

 So I did what any over-thinking mom would do, I made a pros and cons list.

 Elf on the Shelf pros and cons list: